entelecheia/eKoNLPy/README.md

 ## Sentiment analysis

-To use the Korean Monetary Policy dictionary, create an instance of the `MPKO` class
+To use the Korean Monetary Policy dictionary, create an instance of the `MPKO` class in ekonlpy.sentiment

     from ekonlpy.sentiment import MPKO